mikewesthad/navmesh/README.md

 npm run bootstrap
 ```

 This project uses [lerna](https://github.com/lerna/lerna) and [yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) to manage multiple packages within one repository. `npm install` will pull the root dependencies and `npm run bootstrap` will use lerna & yarn to pull and link dependencies within "packages/".
+This project has the following packages:

+- `navmesh` - core logic, game-engine agnostic
+- `phaser-navmesh` - Phaser Plugin v3 wrapper around `navmesh`
+- `phaser2-navmesh` - Phaser Plugin v2 wrapper around `navmesh`

 The project is controlled via npm scripts.
 The main ones to use:

 - `npm run build` - will build all the individual packages within "packages/".
-- `npm run dev` - watch & serve the examples.
+- `npm run dev` - watch & serve the v3 examples.
 A browser window will pop up with links to the examples.
 If you are working on the library, this is the easiest way to do "functional testing" by using the library in a game environment.
 - `npm run test` - will run the automated tests against the library.

 ## References